Definably amenable groups in Continuous logic: Generic Types, and S1 Ideals in dependent groups

 Let $G$ be a definable group, by $G^{00}_A$ we denote the intersection of all type-definable subgroups over $A$ of bounded index.
 If $G^{00}_A$ does not depend on $A$ we say that $G^{00}$ exists and it is equal to $G^{00}_A$.
-In the same way, we define $G^{\infty}_A$ as the smallest $A$-invariant subgroup of bounded index.
-If the group does not depend on $A$, then we say that $G^{\infty}$ exists (and it is equal to $G^{\infty}_A$).

 The existence of $G^{00}$ in continuous dependent theories can be proved analogously to the classic case (see \cite{berenstein2021definable}, Theorem 2.19).